Happy's Place: Development

-The series is created by Kevin Abbott, who will serve as showrunner and executive producer.
+The series was created by Kevin Abbott, who serves as showrunner and executive producer.
 The other executive producers are Michael Hanel, Pamela Fryman, Mindy Schultheis and Julie Abbott.
 Reba McEntire is also an executive producer.
 On January 29, 2024, the series received a put pilot commitment by NBC.
 On May 7, 2024, the series had been given a series order and reveals the title as Happy's Place.
-Universal Television produced the series.
+Universal Television produces the series.
 On November 15, 2024, the series was given additional script orders, making the season total of 13 episodes.
 On November 21, 2024, the series added 5 episodes, giving it an 18-episode full first season order.
 On February 20, 2025, NBC renewed the series for a second season.
+On February 2, 2026, NBC renewed the series for a third season.

 Casting

 McEntire, who helped develop the pilot, plays the lead role of Bobbie.
 On March 18, 2024, Melissa Peterman and Belissa Escobedo were cast in main roles for the pilot.
+McEntire and Peterman previously were co-stars on the sitcom Reba.
 Announced later the same day, Rex Linn, Tokala Black Elk and Pablo Castelblanco were cast in main roles for the pilot.
-McEntire and Peterman previously were co-stars on the sitcom Reba.

 Filming

-Happy's Place is filmed at Universal Studios Hollywood in Universal City, California, but it is set in Knoxville, Tennessee.
+Happy's Place is filmed at Universal Studios Hollywood in Universal City, California.
+However, it is set in Knoxville, Tennessee.

 Broadcast

 Happy's Place premiered on October 18, 2024, on NBC.
 The second season premiered on November 7, 2025.
+The third season is scheduled to premiere on October 23, 2026.

 In Canada, new episodes air one day earlier than the American airdate on CTV.